jjfraney/bells/readme.txt

 -- mpd in docker on beaglebone black
   -- test audio on the black with speaker-test (alsa tools package is required), discover the devices and add them to the mpd.conf
+	  --- discover devices with aplay -L
+		# for the SB Go usb dongle:
+		speaker-test -Dplughw:Go -t wav -c 2
+  -- run docker build for mpd with direct access to internet.
   -- the /dev/snd device must be mapped
   -- disable user names with --userns host
     -- the user id of the mpd process should match the host userid of the account